 - Be respectful of others in the meeting.

-- There are no bad ideas, but do be thoughtful before you speak and be on point.
+- There are no bad ideas, but be thoughtful before speaking and be on point.

 - Pay attention and stay engaged.

-- Try techniques like “Six Thinking Hats” to get everyone thinking in a parallel fashion, rather than debating every idea that is presented.
+- Try techniques like “Six Thinking Hats” to get everyone thinking parallelly rather than debating every idea presented.

 - Use appropriate visual aids to promote clarity around discussions.
 A picture can be worth a thousand words.